 - High impulsivity

 - Sensation-seeking behaviors

-Additional traits that were found in computer gaming addiction included:
+Additional traits that may appear in computer gaming addiction include:

 - Low self-esteem

 - Social anxiety

 These examples do not demonstrate that the young adults have predisposition to addictive personality, but they do exhibit similar red flags.